Writing Effective Prompts

 Example prompts with data:

-Attach sales_data.csv and create an animated bar chart showing quarterly growth Use this CSV to drive the height of these shape layers over time Files you attach are sent through OpenRouter to the AI model.
-Project footage stays local unless you explicitly attach it.
+Attach sales_data.csv and create an animated bar chart showing quarterly growth Use this CSV to drive the height of these shape layers over time Files you attach are sent to the AI model through your installed agent.
+Atom also sends comp frame previews to give the AI visual context.
+Full-resolution source footage and final renders stay local.

 Build momentum